Plant and Soil Sciences (PSS)

 4331.
 Soil Microbiology Ecology (3).
 Prerequisite: Introductory biology or microbiology, or consent of instructor.
 Introduction to soil organisms.
 Includes interactions between organisms, processes, and their ecological functions.

 4332.
 Soil Classification (3).
 Prerequisite: Approval of instructor for nonagriculture majors.
 Soil profile morphology.
 Classification systems with emphasis on the taxonomic system of the United States.

 4335.
-Soil and Plant Nutrient Management (3).
+Soil Fertility and Nutrient Management (3).
 Prerequisite: PSS 2432.
 Nutrient availability as influenced by soil properties, modern methods of nutrient management, and tools for maximizing nutrient use efficiency.
 (Writing Intensive)